mosadd1X/novelforge-ai/docs/quick-start.md

 layout: default
 title: Quick Start Guide
 nav_order: 3
-description: 'A quick guide to generating your first book with the Ebook Generator'
+description: 'A quick guide to generating your first book with NovelForge AI'
 ---

 # Quick Start Guide

 {: .no_toc }

-This guide will walk you through generating your first book with the Ebook Generator.
+This guide will walk you through generating your first book with NovelForge AI.
 {: .fs-6 .fw-300 }

 ## Table of Contents